ally-jin/QTM-350-Final-Project-/README.md

 Amazon Transcribe is a AWS ML service that converts audio speech to text.
 Our project looks into the accurancy of the transcribe service.
 To test the accurancy of Amazon Transcribe, we used songs given different speeds, levels of background noise, and artists' pronunciations.
 Then, we compared the lyrics transribed by Amazon Transcribed to the actual lyrics.

-## Using the AWS Transcribe from the SageMaker
 ### Option 1: Use the AWS Transcribe from the SageMaker

 First of all, to use the SageMaker notebook instances directly, we need a media file in a S3 bucket.
 There can be 2 cases in this: 1) Don't have a S3 bucket so need to make a S3 bucket and upload the music file to the bucket or 2) Already have a S3 bucket and file uploaded